 As the COP26 summit approaches, UN countries are reviewing the action they have taken to meet their climate change goals.
-In January 2020, the UK’s National Healthcare System (NHS) announced the steps it is taking to reach net-zero status, but what is net-zero status, and how does our NHS plan to reduce its carbon footprint?
+In January 2020, the UK’s National Health Service (NHS) announced the steps it is taking to reach net-zero status, but what is net-zero status, and how does our NHS plan to reduce its carbon footprint?

 What is net-zero and why is it important?

 Net-zero is a term that refers to the state in which the greenhouse gases removed from the atmosphere are balanced by the greenhouse gases entering the atmosphere.
 In theory, by achieving net-zero status globally, global warming (as it relates to CO2 emissions) will stop.

 The international climate change treaty, The Paris Agreement, outlines the need for countries all over the world to achieve a balance between the removal of greenhouse gases and man-made sources of greenhouse gases by 2050.